barry-ha/Griduino/docs/USERS_GUIDE.md

 # Griduino User's Guide

-This guide applies to Beta Version 0.27 and above.
+This guide applies to Version 1.0 and above.

 # 1. Introduction